 #1.
 Right Way: Monolithic & Stateful Architecture

-Before we jump onto evaluating your options, we need to evaluate the current functional point of your application.
-We assume that you already have a functional app.
-If not, the next point would be appropriate for you to get started.
+Before starting, we assume that you already have a functional app.
+If not, #2 would be appropriate for you to get started.

 The first aspect that we will be evaluating is whether you want to keep the application monolithic and stateful.